-One opening sequence has a quite out of character Joel tormenting the Bots by playing rock, paper, scissors, given how their hands don't work.
+In the opening segments of The Beatniks, a quite out of character Joel torment the Bots by playing rock, paper, scissors, given how their hands don't work.
 Finally Gypsy has enough and rams right into him, knocking him over.
 "Gypsy crushes Joel!"

 Forrester actually takes up on the idea to watch the movie.
 He can't even make it a full two minutes.
 Hell, the fact that Joel and the Bots, despite sitting through this movie and crying through the host segments, did not surrender, much less kill themselves, is awesome in itself.